AdobeDocs/learning-manager.en/help/migrated/kb/unable-log-in-learning-manager.md

 If you are a part of the account and still unable to log in, the Administrator must verify if your Adobe ID is the same with which you are trying to log in.

-Sometimes the Adobe ID is different that the Adobe Captivate Prime ID on the account.
+Sometimes the Adobe ID is different that the Adobe Learning Manager ID on the account.

 ## What's next

 After performing the above steps, if you are still unable to log in, the Administrator can collect the HAR logs for the login.
 For more information, see [Generate a HAR file](https://helpx.adobe.com/captivate-prime/kb/generate-HAR-file.html).

-Also, contact the Adobe Captivate Prime support team so that we can debug the issue further.
+Also, contact the Adobe Learning Manager support team so that we can debug the issue further.